- Getting Produced

-Enrollment in the MusicalWriters.com Development Series will require a 12-month payment commitment.
+Enrollment in the MusicalWriters.com Development Series is for 12 months.
 Additional costs may be incurred by the writer depending on their personal choices in hosting a table reading, producing a concert reading, and any fundraising or marketing.
 The Development Coach will offer guidance, recommendations, and resources on ways to reduce or fundraise to cover these costs.

 *Developmental steps and monthly topics be adjusted based on suggestions of the Development Coach regarding the unique needs of the writer and musical.

 **The final staged reading will be produced and performed by one of our Partner Theatres at no additional cost to the writer except personal travel expenses.
 If a theater is unavailable due to COVID-19 or any other circumstances, an online reading will be suggested.
 Particpants are not required to hold a staged reading at one of the Partner Theatres.
 However, if a staged reading is held at a non-Partner Theatre, the writer is responsible for any expenses related to production.
 The final staged reading must be completed within 18 months of start of Development Series.
 If writer is not ready within 18 months, a staged reading will not be provided.